Previous Page Cover Page Food Products List Fish List Next Page

 Animal or vegetable oil.
 Used in butter and vanilla flavoring for beverages,

 baked goods and candy, also a softener in chewing gum base.
-(Possibly

 UNCLEAN depending upon the animal)